yalcantara/cpplib-dpiw/README.md

 app_pass = <password>
 app_tnsp = <TNS connection>
 ```
-If you'll like to use Oracle cloud wallet, you can specify the path where the wallet is in the TNS .ora file.
+If you'd like to use Oracle cloud wallet, you can specify the path where the wallet is in the TNS .ora file.
 Please
 consult Oracle Documentation regarding connection strings, TNS, and Client Wallet.

-Developers note: In your IDE of choice you can pass the above environment variable by configuring the
+Developers note: In your IDE of choice, you can pass the above environment variable by configuring the
 Run/Debug configuration.

 ## Usage
-Start by cloning the repo in a path that is easy to search from your project.
+Start by cloning the repo in a path easy to search from your project.
 Add to your include folder
 cpplib-dpiw/include.
 Link with **oci**.

 ### Example